GreasySlug/simple-tui-file-manager/README.md

 Press `Shift`+`i` at the same time, then shift from normal mode to input mode.

-Press `Shift`+`m` at the same time, make a directory.
+Press `Shift`+`m` at the same time, and  make a directory.

 If you mistype something, press `Esc` to return to normal mode.

 The text to be your input is displayed at the top.
-Type simple_file_manager and press Enter.
+Type "simple_file_manager" and press Enter.

-Move to simple_file_manager directory
+Let't move to simple_file_manager directory

 ### 3. make config.ron file

 If you are still in Input mode, `Shift`+`i` will create the file.

 The text to be entered is displayed at the top.

 Type `config.ron` and press Enter.

 ### 4. copy config.ron file

-The default settings are in the README.md, so copy them
+The default settings are in the README.md, so copy them.

 Press `Enter`, then terminal editor(vim/ vi) is lunched.